-The JDBC drivers are certified to work with the currently supported versions of the Oracle Database.
-For example, the JDBC Thin drivers in Oracle Database 10g are certified to work with the 9.2.x, 9.0.1.x, and 8.1.7 Oracle Database releases.
+The JDBC drivers are certified to work with the currently supported versions of Oracle Database.
+For example, the JDBC Thin drivers in Oracle Database 11g Release 1 (11.1) are certified to work with the 10.2.x, 10.1.x, 9.2.x, and 9.0.1.x Oracle Database releases.
 However, they are not certified to work with older, unsupported database releases, such as 8.0.x and 7.x.